Samir-Kesare/OpsTree-Documentation-/Terragrunt/Documentation/README.md

 ***
 ## Proof of Concept (POC) Guide:

- * Gain practical experience with Terragrunt by following our detailed Proof of Concept (POC) guide available [here]().
+ * Gain practical experience with Terragrunt by following our detailed Proof of Concept (POC) guide available [here](https://github.com/CodeOps-Hub/Documentation/blob/main/Terragrunt/POC/README.md).
 This comprehensive document provides step-by-step instructions for setting up and utilizing Terragrunt in a sample project.
 Explore essential concepts and learn how to effectively implement Terragrunt in your infrastructure workflows.

 ***
 ## Best Practices

+* Modularization: Break down your infrastructure code into reusable modules to promote code reusability and maintainability.
+Terragrunt supports module reuse across different projects and environments.

+* Configuration Inheritance: Leverage Terragrunt's configuration inheritance feature to define common settings and configurations in a shared parent configuration file.
+This reduces duplication and promotes consistency across environments.

+* Parameterization: Use Terragrunt variables to parameterize your configurations and make them more flexible.
+Parameterization allows you to customize configurations for different environments or pass inputs to Terraform modules.

 ***
 ## Contact Information